bootdotdev/blog/content/news/bootdev-beat-2023-10.md

 Boots, our amazing in-app AI mentor has undergone some serious improvements.
 They include:

 * GPT 4 instead of GPT 3.5
-* He now uses the [socratic teaching method](https://tilt.colostate.edu/the-socratic-method/) to help you solve problems instead of just giving you the answer
+* He now uses the [Socratic teaching method](https://tilt.colostate.edu/the-socratic-method/) to help you solve problems instead of just giving you the answer
 * Chat-first, meaning you now just strike up a conversation instead of highlighting code
 * One-click button to include your code in the chat